yanguwan/OkrExplorer/README.md

 ![Arch](/images/arch.png)

 OkrEx is a Flask Web server.
-It periodcially fetch OKR data, User Data, Department data from Feish Server.
+It periodically fetches OKR data, User Data, Departments data from Feishu Server.
 Please check [Feishu open platform](https://open.feishu.cn/) for the Feishu API usage.

-We do not choose Elastic Search as the engines, instead we use a relational database, plus a keyword to item reverse index.
+We do not choose Elastic Search as the engines, instead we use a relational database, plus a keyword-to-items reversing index.
 We choose TiDB Cloud Dev Tier.

-For the reverse index, the main idea is segmenting the OKR into key words, and record the key word and all its mentioner into the table key2user.
+For the reversing index, the main idea is segmenting the OKR into key words, and recording the key word and all its mentioner into the table key2user.
 In this case, we use [jieba](https://github.com/fxsjy/jieba) as the segmentation tool.

-Flask OkrEx application server will get request from OkrEx client, which is embeded into Feish client, and transfer them into request to the TiDB Cloud.
+Flask OkrEx application server will get requests from OkrEx client, which is embeded into Feishu client, and transfer them into requests to the TiDB Cloud.

 # Function